Ian Hutchinson (motorcyclist): North West 200

 For the 2016 season, Hutchinson again campaigned the Yamaha YZF-R6 in the Supersport Class.
-Hutchinson opened his account at the 2016 North West 200 by taking 2nd place behind Alastair Seeley in the opening Supersport race on the TTC Yamaha YZF-R6.
+Hutchinson opened his account at the 2016 North West 200 by taking second place behind Alastair Seeley in the opening Supersport race on the TTC Yamaha YZF-R6.

 Isle of Man TT

-At the Isle of Man TT Hutchinson took the top spot on the podium in the opening Supersport 600 race.
-In perfect conditions Hutchinson led the race from start to finish ensuring victory for the team for its second consecutive year.
+At the Isle of Man TT, Hutchinson took the top spot on the podium in the opening Supersport 600 race.
+In perfect conditions, Hutchinson led the race from start to finish ensuring victory for the team for its second consecutive year.

 In the second 600cc outing of the week, the Junior TT, Hutchinson again led the race from start to finish, claiming his 14th TT victory and putting him level on the number of races won with Mike Hailwood.

 Torrens Trophy

-On Tuesday 12 January 2016, Ian Hutchinson was awarded the Royal Automobile Club's prestigious Torrens Trophy, being one of only eleven recipients in the trophy's history.
+On Tuesday 12 January 2016, Hutchinson was awarded the Royal Automobile Club's prestigious Torrens Trophy, being one of only eleven recipients in the trophy's history.
 The award was presented at the RAC's Pall Mall clubhouse in recognition of his outstanding determination, courage and overcoming adversity to win multiple TT's.